Cognigy/Extensions/extensions/uipath/README.md

 - Input Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `input`)
 - Context Key to Store Result: The key name where the value will be stored (Only necessary, when storeLocation equals `context`)

-# Nodes: Get Releases / Get Releases By Name
+# Nodes: Get Process / Get Process By Name

 This Node obtains the information for all releases (processes and their folders) in your tenant.
-This information is required get the Key and Organization Unit ID required to start a job.
+This information can be helpful to get the Key and Organization Unit ID required to start a job.

 ## Configuration Fields